liamhv31/Projects/Network-Discovery-Detection.md

 ## External vs Internal Scanning

 ### Question 1 - Which file contains logs that showcase internal scanning activity?
 In this lab, we have three files that have been exported from a SIEM solution.
-One of the files contain sanitized logs while the others are raw.
+One of the files contains sanitized logs, while the other two contain raw logs.
 We need to identify which of them contains the internal scanning activity.
 Let's start by looking at a sample of each.

 **log-session-0.csv**:
 ```